 Almost after Eight Years, I have visited my beautiful home village.
 For those of you who are interested to know my home village, it is logical to introduce my birth place.
-I was born in a typically best place on earth, and perhaps, almost all will describe our own birth place as one of the most beautiful places on the planet.
+I was born in a typically best place on earth, and perhaps, almost all would describe our own birth place as one of the most beautiful places on the planet.
 However, my village is a place of distinct nature composed of just ten households.
 It’s a tiny village, yet people are happy in every single day of their lives.
 They would frequently gather – almost once a day – to drink, to talk, and to play.
 It is a place where people always love to sing, dance and have fun.
-Social gathering take place now and then.
+The social gathering takes place now and then.
 That’s my home village – known as Regi – located under Khar Gewog, Pemagatshel Dzongkhag.
 Who on earth would not love to visit such kind of places?
 I would, and I am confident you and everyone would love to.

 On 14/02/2014, I started my happiest journey of my life.
 As I travelled via Assam and West Bengal, there was no excitement but a fear.
 My sleepy wife, brother, and mother-in-law did not really accompany me but gives me a loud snore.
-My old car was jerking when accelerate more than 80 KM/Hour.
-After six hours of drive, I read the signboard which reads “Rangia 25 KM” and my real pleasure began.
+My old car was jerking when accelerating more than 80 KM/Hour.
+After six hours of drive, I read the signboard “Rangia 25 KM” and my real pleasure began.
 Reached Samdrupjongkhar and I truly felt home because of people and the environment there.
 Without much rest, we continued our journey.